The fate of four faithful retainers of the Imperial Family

 Klimenty Grigorievich Nagorny (left). and Ivan Dmitriyevich Sednev (right)

-Today – 28th June 2022 – marks the 104th anniversary of the death and martyrdom of two faithful servants to Emperor Nicholas II and his family – Klimenty Grigorievich Nagorny and Ivan Dmitriyevich Sednev.
+On this day – 28th June 1918 – two faithful servants to Emperor Nicholas II and his family – Klimenty Grigorievich Nagorny and Ivan Dmitriyevich Sednev – were murdered by the Bolsheviks in Ekaterinburg.

 Klimenty Nagorny and Ivan Sednev selflessly served the Tsar’s children.
 Nagorny in particular, lay the great responsibility of protecting the Tsesarevich, even the slightest injury could put the heir to the Russian throne in danger, due to his hemophilia.
 Alexei was very fond of Nagorny, who in turn showed complete devotion to the Tsesarevich, faithfully sharing with him all the joys and sorrows.